Bicycle Education Classes

 This is a great class for riders of all skill levels.
 If you're an experienced rider, there are skills to learn.
 If you're new, we'll help you master fundamentals.

 You'll learn to deal with traffic, communicate effectively and master the transition from road to trail and back again.
-We'll also work on bike handling maneuvers and check out some local bike trails or bike lanes on a group ride, supported by .
+We'll also work on bike handling maneuvers and check out some local bike trails or bike lanes on a group ride, supported by the instructor team.

 Learn to Ride

 This is a great class for adults who never learned to ride a bicycle.
 We employ a special technique for teaching balance, steering, starting, stopping and pedaling.
 We have an 80% success rate with our friendly and encouraging staff of trained instructors.
 A bike and helmet rental are included in the cost.

 Cost: Registering for the course is $85.
 Upon completion of the course, you will receive a month of free Capital Bikeshare membership (a $25 value) to help you try out your new skills.

 We'll be going on three rides--each covering a topic that urban riders use to get around the county and surrounding areas.
 The riders are going to be fun, for sure, but also are a great space to practice everyday riding in an urban environment with help from people who teach this stuff everyday.
 And we always end somewhere fun and social!
 So come with us to explore Arlington, practice useful riding skills and ask any bike questions you've got!

 To register for a class, click the date below that you would like to attend.
 Registration pages are opened seasonally in the spring and fall.
 To be notified when classes open, email firstname.lastname@example.org.

 - Saturday, October 15 - Learn to Ride